lizmat/articles/5to6-classes.md

 This is because `Moose` historically was inspired by the design of the Perl 6 object creation model.
 Vice-versa, the Perl 6 object creation logic has taken a few lessons learned by `Moose`.

-Perhaps, more importantly, recent benchmarks have shown that Perl 6 is actually faster at creation and accessing objects than Perl 5.
+Performance concerns about object creation have always been a focus for attention in both Perl 5 and Perl 6.
+Even though Perl 6 provides much more functionality in object creation than Perl 5, recent benchmarks have shown that Perl 6 has recently become faster at creation and accessing objects than Perl 5.